Comparison¶

 This is a design choice since apytypes

 is aimed at simulating shorter custom formats.
-However, there are unlimited word length support for fixed-point values which can be used for floating-point as well.
+However, there is unlimited word length support for fixed-point values which can, if deemed suitable at a later time, be used for floating-point as well.

 Performance Comparison¶